deostroll/oe-node-red/README.md

 ### Configuration

-The *oe-node-red* module is configured mainly from two places -
+The *oe-node-red* module is configured from two files -

 * server/config.json
 * server/node-red-settings.js